trdunsworth/DECCreport3/report_wk37.docx.md

 :::

 Fire-related calls are much more spread out through the day as can be seen in the graph above.
-However, the 2000 hour stands out as the hour where the most calls were received for the week.
-Future reports can determine if this is an anomaly or if there is a trend to more fire-related calls at some point in the evening after most people have returned to their residence for the evening.
+However, the 1100 and 1800 hours stand out as the hour where the most calls were received for the week.
+There hasn't been an overall trend identified in the three weeks of this report.
+However, we will continue to observe the patterns to see if any trends emerge in fire related calls.

 ::: {.cell}